Grand Union Canal (old): Takeover

 Thomas did not favour a second inclined plane, and so widening of the locks at Watford was authorised in early 1900, at a cost of £17,000, but was deferred in March, until the work at Foxton was completed and the inclined plane was operational.
 In August they complained to Fellows Morton & Clayton that through traffic of coal had continued to decline, and they rebuilt the locks at Watford between November 1901 and February 1902.
 The work cost £5,545, as they were not widened, and wide-beam craft were never able to use the canal.
-Despite the failure of the scheme, the company recommended to the Royal Commission held in 1906 that a number of other canals should be upgraded to take 80-ton barges, and suggested that several other inclined planes should be built.
+Despite the failure of the scheme, the company recommended to the royal commission held in 1906 that a number of other canals should be upgraded to take 80-ton barges, and suggested that several other inclined planes should be built.
 In November 1908, the locks at Foxton were re-opened for night-time working, and the inclined plane officially stopped working in November 1910, although it is known to have worked intermittently until at least 1912.
 It was dismantled in 1926 and sold for scrap in 1928.

 In an attempt to become more competitive, the Grand Junction company talked to the Regent's Canal company, and the idea of a much larger concern began to develop.
-An Act of Parliament was obtained in August 1928, which allowed the amalgamation of the Regent's Canal, the Grand Junction, the Warwick and Birmingham, the Birmingham and Warwick Junction and the Warwick and Napton Canals.
+The Regent's Canal and Dock Company (Grand Junction Canal Purchase) Act 1928 (18 & 19 Geo.
+5. c. xcviii) was obtained in August 1928, which allowed the amalgamation of the Regent's Canal, the Grand Junction, the Warwick and Birmingham, the Birmingham and Warwick Junction and the Warwick and Napton canals.
 As from 1 January 1929, the new company began operating, and the old Grand Union Canal became part of the (new) Grand Union Canal.
 Having raised £881,000 to enable the route from Birmingham to London to be widened to take boats with a 12.5 ft beam, and received Government grants to cover interest payments on loans of £500,000, the work began in 1931.
-The company then decided they could get grants for widening the Foxton and Watford locks, and under an Act of Parliament obtained in 1931, bought the Leicester, the Loughborough and the Erewash Canals.
-The estimated cost of widening the two flights was £144,000, but the Government refused to make a grant later that year, and the work was never carried out.
+The company then decided they could get grants for widening the Foxton and Watford locks, and under the Grand Union Canal (Leicester Canals Purchase, &c.)
+Act 1931 (21 & 22 Geo.
+5. c. cvii) bought the Leicester, the Loughborough and the Erewash canals.
+The estimated cost of widening the two flights was £144,000, but the government refused to make a grant later that year, and the work was never carried out.